Singh-Sagar/python-projects/README.md

 # python-projects
-projects to work on ideas
+learning to experiment one step at a time.